inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## Testing

 ### Unit Testing
 Unit tests were written to ensure that the application works correctly.
-The Python's built-in `unittest` framework was used for this purpose.
+The Python's `pytest` framework was used for this purpose.

+#### Test Cases
+1. **Test Show Time Status Code**: verifies that the / endpoint responds with a 200 HTTP status code, indicating a successful request.
+2. **Test Show Time Content**: ensures that the / endpoint renders the correct template with the expected context variables.
+3. **Test Home Page Moscow Time Display**: checks that the home page correctly displays the current Moscow time.
+#### Best Practices applied in Testing
+1. Test Isolation
+- Each test is written to be independent of others, ensuring no shared state or side effects between tests.
+2. Continuous Integration (CI)
+- Integrating these tests into a CI pipeline ensures that tests are automatically run for every change, helping to catch issues early.
+3. Naming Conventions and Documentation
+- Standard naming conventions for test files and functions is used to ensure clarity and discoverability.
+Each test is documented to describe its purpose and methodology.
+4. Use of Fixtures
+- Fixtures are used for setting up the test environment and providing a reusable set of tools for multiple test functions.
+5. Context Manager for Resource Management
+- Context Manager is utilized to manage resources efficiently, ensuring proper setup and teardown actions.
+It is particularly useful for testing that the correct templates are rendered with the expected context variables.

 ## Code Quality